-The benefits of the Disability and Rehabilitation Research Projects and Centers Program have been well established over the years, as projects similar to the one envisioned by the final priority have been completed successfully.
-The new RRTC will generate and promote the use of new knowledge that likely will improve the employment outcomes for individuals with disabilities.
+The benefits of the Disability and Rehabilitation Research Projects and Centers Program have been well established over the years.
+Projects similar to the one envisioned by the final priority have been completed successfully, and the proposed priority would generate new knowledge through research.
+The new RRTC would generate, disseminate, and promote the use of new information that would improve outcomes for individuals with disabilities in the areas of community living and participation, employment, and health and function.